MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-offline-mode.md

 ## Signing in while offline

 If you go offline, Dynamics 365 Guides automatically signs you into the last account you used when you were online.

+> [!IMPORTANT]
-If you sign out when you're offline, you won't be able to sign back in again until you reconnect to the internet.
+> If you sign out when you're offline, you won't be able to sign back in again until you reconnect to the internet.

 ## Working with multiple users or devices